r4work/starter-academic/content/tutorials/Data-Analysis-with-SPSS/Regression.md

 **Collinearity diagnostic**

-If multiple eigen values are less than 0, and Condition index>15, this means serious collinearity problems.
+If multiple eigen values are close to 0, and Condition index>15, this means collinearity problems.

 **Trouble with Linear Regression**